FLYXLIFESTYLE/lexa-worldmap-mvp/docs/EXPERIENCE_DNA_FRAMEWORK.md

 ### 3. TRIGGER 🎯
 **The sensory anchor**

-This is the "foodgasm" element—the sensory detail that brings it all back.
+This is the "foodgasm" element-the sensory detail that brings it all back.

 **The Five Senses as Memory Anchors:**